UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 ### 3. Making predictions
-The train.py script trains the logistic regression model using a training dataset and saves the trained model to a file (logistic_regression_model.pkl).
+The inference.py script takes user input via the CLI to predict whether a customer will default on a loan..

 Usage:
 ```bash